 By that time, I was pretty depressed about my weight loss efforts and felt hopeless about ever losing more.
 The week of Thanksgiving, I woke up from a dream that I was writing a memoir about the four things fat women can’t do without people staring at her: eat, exercise, think, or be happy.
-Waking up from that dream sent me into an even worse depression, and I ate 5 lbs back on my body over the next few weeks.
+Waking up from that dream sent me into an even worse depression, and I began to eat-as-punishment over the next few weeks.
 The worst part was knowing that that’s how I felt, that I was invisible when I wanted to be noticed, and noticed when I wanted to be invisible.
 I was walking around in a cloud of shame.
 I regained 5 lbs between Thanksgiving and New Years.

 As 2011 approached, I knew I had to do something drastic.
 I HAD to change.
 I seriously considered lapband surgery, but chose instead to give myself one more chance to lose properly.
-I started the year, again, with little changes: consistent daily exercise (5-6 hours per week), more water (100 oz/day), more sleep (8 hrs/night), healthier but reasonable foods, and always paying attention to hunger cues (something I’ve discovered since is called intuitive eating).
+I started the year with little changes again: consistent daily exercise (5-6 hours per week), more water (100 oz/day), more sleep (8 hrs/night), healthier but reasonable foods, and always paying attention to hunger cues (something I’ve discovered since is called intuitive eating).

 Using these basic guidelines, as well as help and support from Sparkpeople.com, I lost 54 lbs in 2011 and 27 lbs in 2012 (total loss 96 lbs).
 I hit my goal of 100 lbs lost in February 2013, lost about 5 more pounds, and then proceeded to maintain the 105-lb loss without trouble for most of the next two years.
 However, in May 2014, some major life changes caused stress, depression, and disordered eating habits, which led to Part 2 of my journey.